-Samples of seawater were collected mainly in the Norwegian Sea and at a number of coastal stations.
-Levels of 99Tc ranged from below detection limit (< 0.04 Bq m-3) to 0.8 Bq m-3.
-Highest activity concentrations were observed coastal water.
-Average in activity concentration from monthly sampling at 0.10, which Hillesøy was 0.61 ± is significantly lower than the peak values observed in 1999/2000, and slightly lower than the average activity concentration found in 2005.
-Due to the reduced discharge from Sellafield in 2003, the levels are expected to continue to decrease in 2007.
+Samples of seawater were collected mainly in the North Sea.
+Levels of 99Tc in surface seawater ranged from 0.11 Bq m-3 to 1.5 Bq m-3.
+Highest activity concentrations were observed in samples collected off the Scottish coast.
+Average activity concentration from monthly sampling at Hillesøy was 0.5 ± 0.1 , which is significantly lower than the peak values observed in 1999/2000, and slightly lower than the average activity concentration found in 2006.
+Due to the reduced discharge from Sellafield since 2004, the levels are expected to continue to decrease.